-While most homes these days already have a CO detector installed, it’s important to double (and maybe even triple!) check that it’s working.
-The National Safety Council recommends changing out your CO detector batteries when you change your clocks every spring and fall.
+While most homes these days already have a CO alarm installed, it’s important to double (and maybe even triple!) check that it’s working.
+The National Safety Council recommends changing out your CO alarm batteries when you change your clocks every spring and fall.

 It’s also important to have a qualified technician service your HVAC, heating system, water heater, and other coal, oil, or gas appliances every year.
 These appliances can leak carbon monoxide so it’s important to make sure they’re well-maintained.